Image

 Phase 3

-• Participants need to visit the study center multiple times over 56 weeks (52 weeks of treatment plus 4 weeks follow-up).
+• 🕒 The study lasts for 56 weeks (52 weeks of treatment plus 4 weeks of follow-up).

-• Participants must be at least 12 years old and have a history of asthma attacks in the past year.
+• ⚠️ Participants must have been diagnosed with asthma for at least a year and have a history of asthma attacks.

 Study details